jdavidbakr/signed-s3-filesystem/README.md

 ],
 ```

-Because the expirtation option is optional, and everything else acts the same as the standard S3 driver, you can alternatively just change the driver value of the existing s3 section to 's3-signed'.
+Because the expiration option is optional, and everything else acts the same as the standard S3 driver, you can alternatively just change the driver value of the existing s3 section to 's3-signed'.

 ## Usage

 Use this driver in the same manner as you would any other Laravel filesystem driver.
 The Storage::url() command will return a signed URL.

 ``` php
 $signed_url = Storage::disk('s3-signed')->url('path-to-file');